-Selling, general and administrative expense increased \$618,744 to \$1,193,661 for the first six months of 2004 compared with the same period in 2003.
-This increase is primarily attributable to \$304,229 of non-cash expenses reflecting the fair value of common stock issued to key employees and \$27,688 of non-cash expenses reflecting the amortized fair value of options to purchase common stock that were issued to consultants.
-Also driving this increase were \$25,500 in cash salary increases to key employees, and increased legal and accounting expenses of \$63,100 relating to the merger.
-The balance of the increase, or \$198,227, is primarily attributable to increased travel costs relate d to HIV rapid test marketing efforts, increased costs for marketing consultants, and increased commissions relating to the Bio-Manguinhos contract.
+Selling, general and administrative expense increased \$884,654 to \$1,736,758 for the first nine months of 2004 compared with the same period in 2003.
+This increase is primarily attributable to \$304,229 of non-cash expenses reflecting the fair value of common stock issued to key employees, \$60,450 for recruiting expenses incurred in the hiring of quality, manufacturing and regulatory personnel and \$145,000 in marketing consultants (\$43,600 of which is non-cash expenses reflecting the amortized fair value of options to purchase common stock that were issued to consultants).
+Also driving this increase were \$84,900 in cash salary increases to employees (the addition of a new Chief Financial Officer as well as general increased salary to administrative and marketing personnel), and increased legal and accounting expenses of \$131,500 relating to the merger, registration process and required quarterly filings.
+The balance of the increase, or \$158,575, is primarily attributable to increased travel costs related to HIV rapid test marketing efforts and increased commissions relating to the Bio-Manguinhos contract.